lzwjava/lzwjava.github.io/original/2025-07-13-regret-live-father-en.md

 To come back to my father.
 My father has high expectations and often has specific ways he believes things should be done.
 While his intentions may be good, I sometimes find it challenging to meet these expectations as an adult around 30 years old.

-My late 20s have passed.
+My late 20s are behind me.
 I was born in January 1995.
-For those five years in my late 20s, that was a nightmare in my life.
-It is not healthy to often allow myself to be angry, regretful, or self-critical.
+Those five years in my late 20s were somewhat of a nightmare in my life.
+It is not healthy to frequently allow myself to feel angry, regretful, or self-critical.

 For my 6.5 years in Beijing, looking back, that was actually the happiest time in my life.
 After one year in university, I worked in startups, cofounded with others, or ran my own startup for 5.5 years.
 In the middle, I went to the USA twice, each time for about 20 days.